API

 tool_execution_start,tool_execution_update,tool_execution_end- Observe tool execution state.

-tool_result- Middleware seam over final tool result content, details, and error bit before commit.
+tool_result- Middleware over final tool result content, details, and error bit before commit.

 user_bash- Cancellable/aggregate seam for user-initiated shell execution.